 To answer the numerous scientific questions involved in these processes, I have acquired a strong experience in several domains such as pharmacology of various neurotransmission systems (e.g. opioidergic, cholinergic, benzodiazepine), neuroscience, and neuroinflammation and neuropathological conditions such as Alzheimer’s disease or stroke.
 Over the years, I have become an expert in animal models of stroke and AD (transgenic mice and rats) and most importantly their respective strength and weaknesses (i.e. high reproducibility that translate poorly to clinical application, lack of comorbidities).

-I had the opportunity to approach PET imaging during my PhD and I keenly grabbed the opportunity to approach PET imaging, a thematic that I was looking to take further during my post-doc in Orsay and now in Manchester.
-This technique obviously requires theoretical and practical knowledge of the biology it is applied to, but also knowledge in various domains outside biology such as neuroanatomy, and basic knowledge in radiochemistry to liaise with the radiochemists efficiently.
+I had the opportunity to approach PET imaging during my PhD and I keenly grabbed the opportunity to return to PET imaging during my post-doc in Orsay before bringing that expertise back to Manchester.
+This technique obviously requires theoretical and practical expertise of the biology it is applied to, but also knowledge in pharmacology, physiology and neuroanatomy, and basic knowledge in radiochemistry to liaise with the radiochemists efficiently.
 Computing and programming are almost compulsory in this field to enable efficient image analysis, data management and processing which fit quite well with my taste for programming.

 Over the years, I have validated several neuroinflammation tracers ([11C]DPA-713, [11C]CLINME, [18F]DPA-714 and [18F]GE-180) that are used in approximately 20 labs worldwide and have generated 170 publications, 55 of them being clinical investigations.
 My expertise in the field is recognised internationally through my publications, presentations at international conferences with over 50 abstracts accepted as posters or oral presentations and my recent election as president of the European Society for Molecular Imaging.